celer-network/celer-web-sdk/README.md

 # Celer Web SDK

-JavaScript library to interact with a local Celer Node
+JavaScript library to interact with a local Celer node

 ## Building